mnahmadov/DSA-Spring22/README.md

 Lecture 2: Stack

-Valid Paranthesis problem is used to explain how Stack works.
+Valid Parentheses problem is used to explain how Stack works.

-Link to the Valid Paranthesis problem on Leetcode: https://leetcode.com/problems/valid-parentheses/
+Link to the Valid Parentheses problem on Leetcode: https://leetcode.com/problems/valid-parentheses/

+Lecture 3: Queue, Stack (Continued)

+Implement Queue Using Stacks and Implement Stack Using Queues problems are used to explain how both Queue and Stack work.

+Link to the Implement Queue Using Stacks problem on Leetcode: https://leetcode.com/problems/implement-queue-using-stacks/

+Link to the Implement Stack Using Queues problem on Leetcode: https://leetcode.com/problems/implement-stack-using-queues/

+Lecture 4: Linked List